aolyang/cloudflare-deepseek-code-reviewer/docs/deploy.md

 2. Add `NEXTAUTH_URL` to your cloud public domain url

 this deploy guide is more like a draft, any problem you can submit an issue, I will respond and update as quick as possible.

+## Chinese Version

+For the Chinese version of this deployment guide, please refer to [this link](./deploy.zh.md).